Er-Dharmendra-kewat/Javascript-Projects/README.md

-# Javascript-Projects
+# JavaScript Projects

-In this repository i will be pushing in all the projects from beginner to advanced level that i will do in my second semester of computer science.
+This repository contains all the JavaScript projects I’ll be building during my second semester of Computer Science — ranging from beginner to advanced level.
+Each project will showcase different concepts and techniques as I progress through my learning journey.